-At December 31, 2022, we employed approximately 35,500 people, approximately 32,000 of whom were located within the United States and approximately 3,500 of whom were located in the United Kingdom.
+At December 31, 2023, we employed approximately 38,300 people, approximately 35,000 of whom were located within the United States and approximately 3,300 of whom were located in the United Kingdom.

-Based on the most recent information available from our latest filing with the U.S. Equal Employment Opportunity Commission, the gender demographic of our U.S. employees was 90% male and 10% female.
+Based on the most recent information available from our latest filing with the U.S. Equal Employment Opportunity Commission, the gender demographic of our U.S. employees was 89% male and 11% female.
 Additionally, based on such information, our U.S. employees had the following race and ethnicity demographics:

 Employee Demographic % of Total

 White 69 %

-Hispanic / Latinx 18 %
+Hispanic / Latino 18 %

 Black / African American 8 %

 Asian 2 %

-Multiracial, Native American, Native Hawaiian and Pacific Islander 3 %
+Multiracial, Native American, Native Hawaiian, and Pacific Islander 3 %

-Approximately 60% of our employees are represented by various unions pursuant to approximately 450 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
+Approximately 60% of our employees are represented by various unions pursuant to nearly 450 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
 We believe that our relations with our labor unions are generally positive.